-The criteria for this engagement is assessment of compliance with QFMA's law and relevant legislations including the Code.
+The criteria for this engagement is assessment of process for compliance with QFMA's law and regulations and other relevant legislation and compliance with the provisions of Code.

 Conclusion

 Our conclusion has been formed on the basis of, and is subject to, the matters outlined in this report.